 What documentation is required?

-Copy of insurance certificate (a minimum of £5 million is required in respect of any one incident to cover liability against all third party risks).
+- Copy of public liability insurance certificate (a minimum of £5 million is required in respect of any one incident to cover liability against all third party risks).

 Filming on Public Rights of Way